tauri-apps/tauri-docs/docs/getting-started/beginning-tutorial.md

----
-title: Your First Tauri App
----

-import Alert from '@theme/Alert' import Command from '@theme/Command' import Link from '@docusaurus/Link'
+import Command from '@theme/Command' import Link from '@docusaurus/Link'

+# Your First Tauri App

 :::caution
 You must have completed all the steps required for setting up the development environment on your machine.
-If you haven't done this yet, please see the [setup page for your operating system](/docs/getting-started/prerequisites).
+If you haven't done this yet, please see the [setup page for your operating system][Prerequisites].
 :::

 There are two ways to integrate with Tauri depends on your need: